AdrianArtacho/teach_numeric/README.md

 ## To-Do (branch out for development)

-* BIG ISSUE: wrong piano keys.
 * Do not process hidden (invisible) notes.
 This way, i don't need to delete them in the maxmsp file.
-* When the same key is used several times in the sequence, have a different circle for each.
-* 'simplified' tag should, out of the box, remove consecutive repetitions of the same key
 * it would be nice for the key to light up on hoovering (and large note name)